Search

 Improve Your Memory Skills Today with the Right Diet

-Now, I do teach memory techniques, so you might think it weird to use a journal.
+Now, because I teach people around the world how to improve memory, you might think it weird to use a journal.

 Not at all.